8 Crucial Differences Between Healthy and Unhealthy Pride

 8. Finally, healthy pride—unlike the unhealthy variety—isn’t egocentric.
 And that’s why those with such pride can take pride not just in their own accomplishments but in those of others as well.
 They can be proud of their children, their spouse, parents, friends, students—anyone whom they identify as showing the ability to advance themselves, or others, by putting forth their best effort.

 Moreover, they’d never be proud of someone just because they won the lottery, for that would merely be a matter of luck.
-But for anyone struggling to overcome an impediment, or who made sacrifices in the all-out effort to do something remarkable, now that would be cause for them to be proud . . . and to celebrate the laudatory human potential to transcend—through sheer force of will and determination—typical deterrents to achieving something truly outstanding.
+But for anyone struggling to overcome an impediment, or who made sacrifices in the all-out effort to do something remarkable, now that would be cause for them to be proud... and to celebrate the laudatory human potential to transcend through sheer force of will and determination, which are the typical deterrents to achieving something truly outstanding.

-Since those with unhealthy pride commonly have narcissistic personalities, here are some complementary posts that I’ve published on such individuals:
+Since those with unhealthy pride commonly have narcissistic personalities, here are a few complementary posts that I’ve published on such individuals:

 © 2016 Leon F. Seltzer, Ph.D.
 All Rights Reserved.